Antelope Canyon weather can vary throughout the year; thick snows conceal the winter ground and scorching desert heat saddles the summer air.

 - Bring a hat.
 Even though the tour is mostly underground, you might get stuck in the sun if there is a wait to get in to Lower Antelope Canyon (which there often is in the summer).
 At Upper Antelope Canyon, there also isn’t much time spent in the sun, but for the few minutes you will be in it, a hat is crucial.

 - Don’t forget a bottle of water.
 There is some walking and you will be happy to have brought it.

 January at Antelope Canyon falls between the cold season and the low season.

 Outside of major holiday weekends, tickets are relatively easy to find.
 The temperatures are cold, and it isn’t uncommon to see snow coating the outside and inside of Antelope Canyon.

 Bring your warm clothes and watch out for ice and snow on the roads.

 Antelope Canyon Weather in February

-February continues the cold streak at Antelope Canyon, but the weather will start to break near the end of the month as spring begins to emerge.
+February continues the cold streak at Antelope Canyon, but the weather will break near the end of the month as spring emerges.